KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

-Unless the :command:`#STOICMAT` command is set to :command:`OFF`, KPP generates code for the stoichiometric matrix, the vector of reactant products in each reaction, and the partial derivative of the time derivative function with respect to rate coefficients.
-These elements are discussed in the section entitled :ref:`Stoichiom-and_StoichiomSP`.
+Unless the :command:`#STOICMAT` command is set to :command:`OFF`, KPP generates code for the stoichiometric matrix, the vector of reactant products in each reaction, and the partial derivative of the time derivative function with respect to rate coefficients (cf. :ref:`Stoichiom-and-StoichiomSP`).

-.. _checkall-lookatall-transportall:
+.. _checkall-lookatall-transportall-cmd:

 #CHECKALL, #LOOKATALL, #TRANSPORTALL
 ------------------------------------